phdjsep/la-county-coronavirus-cases/README.md

 # la-county-coronavirus-cases

+## Update: LA County has now published its own dashboards (here)[http://covid19.lacounty.gov/dashboards/] so I've archived this project.

 A dashboard to track case counts provided by LA County Public Health Office

 The LA County Public Health office posts the counts of coronavirus cases in both total and by community each day.
 The goal of this is to capture that the data on that site on a daily basis so that we can visualize a daily trend in total and across communities.